Bork History, Family Crest & Coats of Arms

 The surname Bork was first found in Westphalia, where the name Borch was closely identified in early mediaeval times with the feudal society which would become prominent throughout European history.
 The name would later emerge as a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic and political affairs.

-Important Dates for the Bork family
+Early History of the Bork family

 This web page shows only a small excerpt of our Bork research.
 Another 74 words (5 lines of text) covering the years 1847, 1617, 1681, 1707 and 1747 are included under the topic Early Bork History in all our PDF Extended History products and printed products wherever possible.